How the Maracana became a 'ghost' stadium

 - Follow CNN Sport on Twitter

-Rio de Janeiro (CNN)It is one of the most famous stadiums in the world and was a showpiece venue for the Rio Olympics, but six months on from the Summer Games the iconic Maracana looks like more ghostly than glitzy.
+Rio de Janeiro (CNN)It is one of the most famous stadiums in the world and was a showpiece venue for the Rio Olympics, but six months on from the Summer Games the iconic Maracana looks more ghostly than glitzy.

 The usual bustle of rowdy football fans is nowhere to be seen.
 Daily tours to the world-renowned landmark have been suspended and trouble in the area has been on the rise.